 We recommend mentoring sessions be tailored to the student’s status in law school.
 For first-year students, the participants may delve into discussions of various areas of law,

 good study habits, available resources, and any special needs or

-For second- and third-year law students, discussions on securing employment or externships in law firms, businesses or governmental agencies, and on improving resumes and effective interviewing skills.
-The third-year law students’ program will include all of the above plus advice on preparation for the bar
+concerns that may surface.
+For second- and third-year law students, discussions on securing employment or externships in law firms, businesses or governmental agencies, and on improving resumes and effective interviewing skills may be relevant.
+Sessions with third-year law students’ should include all of the above, plus advice on preparation for the bar

 examination and the search for a permanent job in the legal profession.

 Program participants will receive periodic updates regarding Armenian Bar Association events that may serve as an opportunity to reconnect with one’s mentor/mentee.
 Program participants are also encouraged to participate in the Mentorship Program’s annual Fall Mentorship Reception.

 Register at the links below.
 Application deadlines are September 15 and January 31 of each year.
 Matches will be announced within four weeks of the deadline.